Learn more about our impactLearn more about our impact

 WWF works to sustain the natural world for the benefit of people and wildlife, collaborating with partners from local to global levels in nearly 100 countries.

-Situated at the base of Mexico’s Yucatan Peninsula, the Calakmul Biosphere Reserve (CBR) spans 1.8 million acres of Mesoamerica’s Maya forest and is home to a diverse array of flora and fauna, such as the iconic and threatened Central American tapir, white-lipped peccary, ornate hawk-eagle, and the second-largest jaguar population on the continent.
-In recent years however, changes in precipitation patterns, including prolonged drought, have depleted freshwater reserves posing an immediate threat to wildlife.
+Situated at the base of Mexico’s Yucatan Peninsula, the Calakmul Biosphere Reserve spans 1.8 million acres of Mesoamerica’s Maya forest and is home to a diverse array of flora and fauna, such as the iconic and threatened Central American tapir, white-lipped peccary, ornate hawk-eagle, and the second-largest jaguar population on the continent.
+In recent years, however, there have been changes in precipitation patterns, including prolonged drought.
+Droughts in 2018 and 2019 affected the seasonal small bodies of surface water that are locally known as "aguadas."
+These sites play a fundamental ecological role as the main sources of water available for animals during the dry season.
+During the 2018 and 2019 droughts, 18 tapirs were found dehydrated, and some recovered while others perished.